A recipe for Fødselsdagsboller (Danish Birthday Buns) in celebration of Tara’s Multicultural Table turning 7 years old!

 - In a small bowl, beat the egg.
 Brush over the risen buns and bake in the preheated oven until golden, 10-12 minutes.

-- Allow the buns to cool for about 10 minutes before slicing in half and spreading with a thick layer of butter.
-Serve immediately.
+- Allow the buns to cool for about 10 minutes before slicing in half and serving with butter.

 Chris Coffey